Bedrock-OSS/bedrock-wiki/docs/commands/tellraw.md

 /tellraw @a {"rawtext":[{"text":"Hello everyone!"}]}
 ```

-### Breaks, Line Bteaks, And Unicodes
+### Breaks, Line Breaks, And Unicodes

-Breaks are accessed as ` \ ` and are used in order to use quotation marks ` " ` within components.
+1. Breaks are accessed as ` \ ` and are used in order to use quotation marks ` " ` within components.
 Example:

 ```json
 /tellraw @a {"rawtext":[{"text":"He said, \"I like apples\"..."}]}